 With a helping hand from my husband, Bill, who enjoys hardscape building more than gardening, I keep expanding my garden — and writing about it.
 In addition to my blog, I also write for green-industry businesses that need website content, product descriptions, newsletter articles, and more.
 I also love hitting the road as a garden speaker, sharing stories, techniques, and laughs with regional and national audiences.
 Learn more about my speaking topics here.

 My first book, The 20-30 Something Garden Guide: A No-Fuss, Down and Dirty, Gardening 101 for Anyone Who Wants to Grow Stuff, was published in 2014.

 I’m also a frequent contributor of articles and photographs to Oklahoma Gardener magazine.
 I’m a columnist for Oklahoma Living magazine, and I’ve written for Organic Gardening magazine, Fine Gardening, flower magazine, The Edmond Sun, The Oklahoman, the Oklahoma Horticultural Society’s Horticulture Horizons, and The Daylily Journal.

 American Meadows, Fiskar’s Corporation, Garden Design magazine, HGTVGardens, Lowe’s Home Improvement, and other green-industry businesses.

 Red Dirt Ramblings

-Red Dirt Ramblings won the Garden Writers Association’s Gold Award for Best Electronic Writing in 2014.
-Better Homes and Gardens named RDR one of its Top Ten Gardening Blogs in 2014, and Southern Living magazine named me one of its 30 Bloggers to Follow in 2015 and 2016.
+Red Dirt Ramblings won the Garden Writers Association’s Gold Award for Best Electronic Writing.
+Better Homes and Gardens named RDR one of its Top Ten Gardening Blogs, and Southern Living magazine named me one of its 30 Bloggers to Follow.